 6. Frequently Update your App

 Mobile apps in China tend to come and go over night, so we recommend updating your application at least once every 2-3 weeks.
 Keeping your app continuously up-to-date is one of the best ways to stay relevant in the Chinese market.
 Frequent updates play a role in your app store ranking and decreases the risk of user abandonment due to bugs and user function issues.
-Considering how fast paced digital marketing can be in China, apps with updates tend to be more relevant and drive more positive reviews from users.
+Considering the fast paced digital marketing in China, apps with updates tend to be more relevant and drive more positive reviews from users.
 It’s good practice to include this as an on-going expense when budgeting for your app.